eugeneivanov-dev/eugeneivanov-dev/README.md

 ## Repositories

-### homelab — Engineering Journal and Lab Documentation
+### homelab — Engineering Journal
 The main public repository for this work.
-Contains the engineering journal — implementation logs, troubleshooting cases, configuration notes, and technical decisions from real lab work — along with documentation of the lab architecture and photos.
+Contains a working engineering journal — implementation logs, troubleshooting notes, and technical decisions captured during real lab work.
+The polished, published version of the journal lives on the website; this repository is the working record.

 Repository: [github.com/eugeneivanov-dev/homelab](https://github.com/eugeneivanov-dev/homelab)
 Published journal: [eugeneivanov.dev/journal](https://eugeneivanov.dev/journal)